Skip to main content

 Dispatching from widgets

-Suppose a button in your widget needs to dispatch an action to increment a counter.
-This is how you can do it:
+For example, if a button needs to dispatch an action to increment a counter, you can do this:

 Widget build(BuildContext context) {